 - Gather necessary information The FAFSA will ask for your personal and financial information.
 It may also need information for your parent if you are a dependent student, or your spouse if you are married.
 Have the items below ready when you complete a FAFSA.

 - Social Security number

-- Tax returns, W-2s, and other records of money earned in 2018
+- Tax returns, W-2s, and other records of money earned.

 - Alien registration number (if you are not a U.S. citizen)

 Once you’ve created your FSA ID and gathered the necessary information, you are ready to fill out the FAFSA.

 There are two ways to complete your FAFSA:

 - Make sure you include Iowa Western on your FAFSA.